-Note 16: The TOE shall destroy any session keys in accordance with FCS_CKM.4 from [CC_PP-0068-V2] after (i) detection of an error in a received command by verification of the MAC and (ii) after successful run of the Chip Authentication Protocol v.1. (iii) The TOE shall destroy the PACE Session Keys after generation of a Chip Authentication Session Keys and changing the secure messaging to the Chip Authentication Session Keys. (iv) The TOE shall clear the memory area of any session keys before starting the communication with the terminal in a new after-reset-session as required by FDP_RIP.1.
-Concerning the Chip Authentication keys FCS_CKM.4 is also fulfilled by FCS_CKM.1/CA.
+Note 18: The TOE shall destroy any session keys in accordance with FCS_CKM.4 from [CC_PP-0068-V2] after (i) detection of an error in a received command by verification of the MAC and (ii) after successful run of the Chip Authentication Protocol v.1. (iii) The TOE shall destroy the PACE Session Keys after generation of a Chip Authentication Session Keys and changing the secure messaging to the Chip Authentication Session Keys. (iv) The TOE shall clear the memory area of any session keys before starting the communication with the terminal in a new after-reset-session as required by FDP_RIP.1.
+Concerning the Chip Authentication keys FCS_CKM.4 is also fulfilled by FCS_CKM.1/CA/DH or FCS_CKM.1/CA/ECDH respectively.

-Note 17: If PACE Chip Authentication Mapping is performed, the Secure Messaging session established by the PACE protocol is sustained.
-In this case FCS_CKM.1/DH_PACE applies instead of FCS_CKM.1/CA.
+Note 19: If PACE Chip Authentication Mapping is performed, the Secure Messaging session established by the PACE protocol is sustained.
+In this case FCS_CKM.1/DH_PACE applies instead of FCS_CKM.1/CA/DH or FCS_CKM.1/CA/ECDH, respectively.

 FCS_CKM.1/DH_PACE Cryptographic key generation - Diffie-Hellman for PACE session keys Hierarchical to: No other components.
 Dependencies: [FCS_CKM.2 Cryptographic key distribution or FCS_COP.1 Cryptographic operation] Justification: A Diffie-Hellman key agreement is used in order to have no key distribution, therefore FCS_CKM.2 makes no sense in this case.
-FCS_CKM.4 Cryptographic key destruction: fulfilled by FCS_CKM.4 FCS_CKM.1.1/DH_PACE The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm ECDH compliant to [BSI_TR-03111] and specified cryptographic key sizes 112 , 128 , 192 and 256 bits that meet the following: [ICAO_SAC] .
+FCS_CKM.4 Cryptographic key destruction FCS_CKM.1.1/DH_PACE The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm ECDH compliant to [BSI TR-03111] and specified cryptographic key sizes BP(r1): 224, 256, 320, 384, 512, NIST: 224, 256, 384, 521 that meet the following: [ICAO_SAC].

-Note 18: The TOE generates a shared secret value K with the terminal during the PACE protocol, see [ICAO_SAC].
-The shared secret value K is used for deriving the AES or DES session keys for message encryption and message authentication (PACE-K{MAC}, PACE-K{Enc}) according to [ICAO_SAC] for the TSF required by FCS_COP.1/PACE_ENC and FCS_COP.1/PACE_MAC.
+Note 20: The TOE generates a shared secret value K with the terminal during the PACE protocol, see [ICAO_SAC].
+The shared secret value K is used for deriving the AES or DES session keys for message encryption with cryptographic key sizes for AES: 128,192 and 256 bits, 3DES: 112 bits and message authentication (PACE-K{MAC}, PACE-K{Enc}) with cryptographic key sizes for CMAC: 128,192 and 256 bits, Retail-MAC: 112 bits according to [ICAO_SAC] for the TSF required by FCS_COP.1/PACE_ENC and FCS_COP.1/PACE_MAC.

-Note 19: FCS_CKM.1/DH_PACE implicitly contains the requirements for the hashing functions used for key derivation by demanding compliance to [ICAO_SAC].
+Note 21: FCS_CKM.1/DH_PACE implicitly contains the requirements for the hashing functions used for key derivation by demanding compliance to [ICAO_SAC].